Superman: Great Kandor! Batman, your space helmet doesn't cover your head? How can you—?

 - Yes!
 Pretty Cure 5: The Pretty Cure 5 were able to fight on the moon without any problems.
 Presumably they consulted Sailor Moon on proper breathing-in-space technique.

 - Batman does this in one of the early issues of Justice League International (granted, it was due to the New Genesis-created training satellite's programming directive to not actually harm its opponents, thus causing it to create an artificial atmosphere when Bats's space helmet gets broken, but all the same).
+One issue of Justice League of America showed Batman training himself, not to be able to breathe in space, but to at least survive the vacuum of space for a couple of seconds.
+The Martian Manhunter helps while wondering if he should.

 - During the Trial By Fire storyline of JLA, Firestorm finds himself out on the moon, breathing normally.
 Then, he is attacked and transformed back into Ronnie Raymond.
 He is immediately unable to breathe or function, and it is only Flash's assistance that saves him.